MyrtoLimnios/covid19-biblio/README.md

 #### Model parameters information
 <details><summary> <b>How parameters are estimated</b> </summary>data-driven; literature</details>

-<details><summary> <b>Details on parameters estimation</b> </summary>estimation of the preparedness and vulnerability metrics based on indicators and score multivariate analysis; 1) risk of importation from a region to a country: mean of the travel flux multiplied by the cumulated incidence weighted by the probability of traveling; 2) exposure analysis: for each country, vector of the proportions of regional risk importation, use of entropy-metric (Jensen-Shannon devergence) to compare similarities between countries; sensitivity estimated by considering the basin of attraction of the airports of Beijing and Shangai </details>
+<details><summary> <b>Details on parameters estimation</b> </summary>estimation of the preparedness and vulnerability metrics based on indicators and score multivariate analysis; 1) risk of importation from a region to a country: mean of the travel flow multiplied by the cumulated incidence weighted by the probability of traveling; 2) exposure analysis: for each country, vector of the proportions of regional risk importation, use of entropy-metric (Jensen-Shannon devergence) to compare similarities between countries; sensitivity estimated by considering the basin of attraction of the airports of Beijing and Shangai </details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>1) estimation of the risk of importation of the virus without modeling the spread of the virus; 2) based on historical data and indicators available per country in Africa; 3) lack of data available wrt to passengers information to give precise impact for each country; 4) interesting indicators analysed to model the chosen metrics (preparedness, vulnarability of each country)</details>